Can I Get a Secured Loan for Poor Credit, and What is the Process?

 Get started online

-A bad credit secured loan works the same way any conventional secured lending product would for someone with a pristine credit record.
+Secured loans for poor credit work the same way as any conventional secured lending product would for someone with a pristine credit record.
 If your loan application goes through, you will need to sign a loan agreement with the lender detailing the loan repayment terms.

 Once you do, the funds will be disbursed to your account.
 You’re required to pay back the loan with interest through monthly repayments over a fixed term.
 As indicated in your loan agreement, the lender expects you to make timely payments on a specific date each month.

-Ensure the loan company you’re dealing with is licensed and regulated by the Financial Conduct Authority (FCA).
+You should also ensure the loan company you choose is licensed and regulated by the Financial Conduct Authority (FCA).
 It should also be listed in the Financial Services Register.

 Get started online